This post is perfect for someone planning a trip to Florence. Especially, the first time visitor.

 It is not near the Basilica of Santa Maria Novella; you need to walk to the far end of the piazza and turn right.
 You will find it at Via della Scala, 16.

 I had lunch at the Mercato Centrale.
 Inside and upstairs there is a massive food hall and cooking school.
 It is amazing.
-There are so many food stalls to choose from that offer Florentine steak, pizza, pastries, salads, gelato – too many to list.
+There are so many food stalls to choose from offering Florentine steak, pizza, pastries, salads, gelato – too many to list.

 Order your food.
 When your order is ready, sit down at one of the tables in the middle.
 Soon after someone will come and take your drink order, and you pay them directly.
 You can find more details below in the Where to Eat section.